Caraxi/SimpleTweaksPlugin/README.md

 ![image](https://i.imgur.com/jPeUsv0.png)

+## Chat Tweaks

+### Rename Chat Tabs
+Allows you to pick names for the first two chat tabs instead of 'General' and 'Battle'

+### Clickable Links in Chat
+Makes links in chat clickable, opening the browser without needing to copy URLs

+### Disable Chat Movement and Resize
+(Individually) Disables the movement or resizing of the chat windows preventing them from being accidentally changed.

+### Smart Autoscroll
+Disables autoscrolling of chat when you have manually scrolled up.

 ## Other Tweaks

 ### Disable Title Screen Movie
 Prevents the game from showing the introduction movie after idling for 60 seconds on the title screen.

-### Clickable Links in Chat
-Makes links in chat clickable, opening the browser without needing to copy URLs

 ### Command Alias
 Create command aliases to automatically change typed commands into other commands.